JavaScriptKid/b4/src/battle/b4-documentation.md

 Builds up the `descriptionObject`, which allows us to create a human readable Rollout Step.
 The changes object is piped through many functions that will return added or edited values.
-EX: `affectTargetHpPoints: -4` Each function has access to `action, casterModel, targetModel`
+EX: `affectTargetHpPoints: -4` Each function has access to `action, casterModel, targetModel`, and more.
+The function starts a few required default properties in the `changes` object.

+If an action is determined to Miss, the flow will return early to avoid checking for misses in every single operation afterwards.

 # Missing